oskarth/experiments.oskarth.com/content/unix02b.md

 ```

 The next instruction is `call 0xb0 <ls>`. `call` does two things, it
-pushes the address of the next instruction onto the stack, and then it
+pushes the address of the next instruction in `main` onto the stack,
-jumps to a subprogram (which is just another address in memory, but
+and then it jumps to a subprogram (which is just another address in
-since our program was compiled with debug information on we can see
+memory, but since our program was compiled with debug information on
-that it says <ls>).
-After executing that instruction our stack and our
+we can see that it says `<ls>`).
+After executing that instruction our
-upcoming four instructions to execute looks like this:
+stack and our upcoming four instructions to execute looks like this:

 ```
 (gdb) x /4x $esp